vinci2fast/vinci2fast/README.md

 ### Quick facts
 * I love running and going to the gym.
-* If I'm not outside then I'm probably at home coding or configuring my nvim.
+* If I'm not outside then I'm probably at home coding ~~or configuring my nvim~~ on Emacs.

 ### Current Technologies
 <p align="left">